vishalcloudyuga/dcos-docs/1.7/administration/monitoring/performance-monitoring.md

 ## Marathon metrics

 Marathon provides a number of [metrics][1] for monitoring.
 Here are the ones that are particularly useful to DC/OS.
+You can query the metrics HTTP endpoint in your DC/OS cluster at `<Master-Public-IP>/marathon/metrics`.

 **Lifetime metrics**